lazywinadmin/AdsiPS/README.md

 #### Use Cases

  * Sometime ActiveDirectory Module is not available/ or can't install it on a machine
- * AD queries need to be performed by a tool (GUI for example) and don't want it to load AD module.
+ * AD queries need to be performed by a tool (GUI for example) and you don't want it to load AD module.
 Additionally you don't know who will use the tool and if they have/can/know how to install the module.
  * Performance, ADSI is way faster...
- * I can't see how the AD Module and Quest AD Module are made, this is a good way to learn.
+ * I can't see the code behind AD Module and Quest AD Snapin, so this is a good way to learn how Active Directory is working

 #### ToDo